-10.1....of all award exams will be organised by the Regional Manager, in conjunction with the Volunteer Exam Supervisor, for safeguarding, training & moderation, and dispute resolution purposes.

-10.2....must be used only for these purposes, and under no circumstances may be publicly released, but will remain the property of the RSCM in secure electronic storage.
+- 10.1....of all award exams will be made by the Examiner, for safeguarding, training & moderation, and dispute resolution purposes. - 10.2...must be used only for these purposes, and under no circumstances may be publicly released, but will remain the property of the RSCM in secure electronic storage.

-11. Certificates and medals
+11.Certificates and medals

-- 11.1.
-Successful candidates receive a certificate; this is often presented formally on an occasion such as an annual RSCM Area Festival.
-Please consult your Regional Manager about options in your Area. - 11.2.
+- 11.1.Successful candidates receive a certificate; this is posted to their representative. - 11.2.
 Candidates may purchase the appropriate medal and ribbon from RSCM Music Direct (rscmshop.com) upon presentation of proof of a successful result.

-12. Cancellation, disqualification and infringement
+12.Cancellation, disqualification and infringement

-- 12.1.
-RSCM Education, in consultation with the Regional Manager, may cancel an exam session if fewer than 3 candidates in total have entered.
-In this event, each entry received will, if possible, be offered a choice of later alternative sessions in nearby Areas (with no deferral fee payable) or, by mutual agreement, may be cancelled with full refund of the entry fee. - 12.2.
+- 12.1.RSCM Education may cancel an exam session if fewer than 3 candidates in total have entered.
+In this event, each entry received will, if possible, be offered a choice of later alternative sessions (with no deferral fee payable) or, by mutual agreement, may be cancelled with full refund of the entry fee. - 12.2.
 The same provisions will apply in the event of unexpected examiner indisposition, if no substitute can be appointed in time. - 12.3.
 Candidates risk disqualification if photocopies, other than authorised ones, are brought into the exam room. - 12.4.
 Examiners are instructed to refer to the Chief Examiner in cases of infringement of syllabus or rubrics.
 In these circumstances, marks may be deducted and an explanatory sentence added in the relevant item box on the marksheet.
 30% of the item total, at most, might be deducted for a serious infringement.